-Between Thanksgiving and Christmas, UPS’s volume goes up by more than 11 million ADDITIONAL packages EACH DAY (from 19 million on an average day to over 30 million each day during the holidays).
+Between Thanksgiving and Christmas, UPS’s volume goes up by more than 12 million ADDITIONAL packages EACH DAY (from 20 million on an average day to over 32 million each day during the holidays).
 In 2020, these numbers will be inflated even more.

 Their “on-time” delivery rate is typically around 98-99%.
 During the holiday rush season, that drops to around 96%, which still sounds great, unless you’re one of the unlucky 4% whose shipment is late.
 And this doesn't just affect us, this affects everybody.
 Even the big guys like Amazon, Target and WalMart have to deal with it.